ehildt/ACAP/README.md

 </div>
 <br />

-### Redis
+### Caching

-Under the hood, ACAP utilizes [Redis](https://redis.io/docs/) for optimization.
-It efficiently updates the cache whenever the content is modified, except during the initial creation.
-If existing content is updated, the cache is also updated as long as the content is currently cached.
-When fetching the content, and if it already exists in the cache, the time-to-live (TTL) is reset.
-This approach minimizes unnecessary database I/O operations.
-Otherwise the content is fetched from the database and populated in the cache.

-`The Redis cache is a highly efficient in-memory key-value storage system.
-ACAP further enhances its capabilities by introducing a dynamic content management system, adding flexibility and versatility to its functionality.`
+Under the hood, ACAP utilizes [KeyDB](https://docs.keydb.dev/), a drop-in alternative for [Redis](https://redis.io/).
+ACAP builds on top of KeyDB and efficiently updates the cache whenever content is modified or fetched.
+Notably, only structured data is cached in memory.
+Unstructured data and all optimization are handled by MinIO.
+However, the metadata of unstructured files is stored and cached in memory as a reference and persisted in MongoDB.

+> KeyDB, ValKey, and Dragonfly are just a few drop-in alternatives to Redis.
+Feel free to use any compatible in-memory cache service you prefer.

+`KeyDB is a high performance open source database used at Snap, and a powerful drop-in alternative to Redis.
+While many databases keep the best features locked in their paid offerings, KeyDB remains fully open source.
+This best enables Snap & the community to collaborate and benefit together in the projects development.`

 ### Redis Publish Subscribe